Top 11 cybersecurity frameworks in 2024

 8. Cloud Control Matrix

-The Cloud Security Alliance's (CSA) Cloud Control Matrix (CCM) is a comprehensive security framework for cloud-based systems and applications which covers access control, user authentication, encryption, audit logging, and incident response.
+The Cloud Security Alliance’s (CSA) Cloud Control Matrix (CCM) is a comprehensive cybersecurity framework for cloud-based systems and applications which covers access control, user authentication, encryption, audit logging, and incident response.

-Similar to HITRUST, the CCM also includes detailed guidelines for security governance and risk management and is aimed at helping organizations meet relevant regulatory standards.
+Like HITRUST, the CCM includes detailed guidelines for cybersecurity governance and risk management aimed at helping organizations meet relevant regulatory standards.

 9. CMMC 2.0

-CMMC 2.0 (Cybersecurity Maturity Model Certification) is the latest version of the US Department of Defense’s (DOD) framework, announced in 2021.
-This was designed to protect national security information by creating a set of consistent cybersecurity standards for any organization working with the DOD.
+CMMC 2.0 (Cybersecurity Maturity Model Certification) is the latest version of the US Department of Defense’s (DoD) framework, announced in 2021.
+This was designed to protect national cybersecurity information by creating a set of consistent cybersecurity standards for any organization working with the DoD.

 Some of the major changes from 1.0 to 2.0 include: